oplS17projects/Image-To-Sketch-Posterizing/README.md

 ### Algorithm 2:

-* The steps is pretty much the same as the algorithm 1, but the way we read and store RGB is totaly different.
+* The steps and calculation is pretty much same as the first algorithm, but the way we read and store RGB is totaly different.

 * We read and store the RGB value into 24bits binary.
 By doing this, it save a lot memory and also decrease the reading time from the list.